We have reached our first hostel and taking the time to post an update of the first week.

 Getting Settled In

 The nights have been rather cold at night.
 Jimmy and I are learning to adapt to the cold conditions.
 The first few days my pack felt very heavy and it times uncomfortable.
 Same with my boots as the toe box felt a little tight, but overtime I feel like it is widening.
 Even though we’re keeping the trail miles under 10 miles per day, we end up hiking a lot more than trail miles.
-My body has been pretty tired and my muscles are fairly sore as I carry my pack and walk up some tall ascents and down some steep decents.
+My body has been pretty tired and my muscles are fairly sore as I carry my pack and walk up some tall ascents and down some steep descents.

 I have heard that getting organized as a key to a better hike, and I’m starting to see its importance.
 We are also working on compressing the amount of time it takes us to set up camp and to break it down each day.